aryanpateldata/BusinessForecasting/FinalProject/readme.txt

-In this folder is the final project code used , final paper , and final presentation.
+In this folder is the final project  final paper , and final presentation.